Psycho-not0078/Psycho-not0078.github.io/src/content/blog/Wazuh-AWS-Integration.md

 6. Go to the Policy Created and edit the Permissions as follows:

 7. Add the sys:AssumeRolepermission under Actions

 8. Add the ARN of the Created Role under Resource

 9. Copy and store the ARN of the create Role.

-### Installing Boto3 in wazuh to use aws sdk.
+### Installing Boto3 in wazuh to use aws sdk

 1. Install python3 and pip3 if they are not present

 2. ```pip3 install --upgrade pip```

 3. Run a. in case the python version is `<3.10`, b. in case of python version `>3.11`

     a. ```pip3 install boto3==1.34.135 pyarrow==14.0.1 numpy==1.26.0```

     b. ```pip3 install --break-system-packages boto3==1.34.135 pyarrow==14.0.1 numpy==1.26.0```

-### Configure wazuh to use the user and role created to read the s3 bucket.
+### Configure wazuh to use the user and role created to read the s3 bucket

 1. Create a file in the root home directory /root/.aws/credentials with the Values of the user created in the following format:

     ```conf
     [default]
     aws_access_key_id=<Access Key ID>
     aws_secret_access_key=<Secret Access Key>
     region=us-east-1
     ```

 2. Add the following into ossec.conf:

     ```xml
     <ossec_config>
     <bucket type="cloudtrail">